x4740N/Japanese-Learning-Resources/README.md

 Id also recomend [Genki: An Integrated Course in Elementary Japanese](https://en.wikipedia.org/wiki/Genki:_An_Integrated_Course_in_Elementary_Japanese) and [Quartet Intermediate Japanese Across the Four Language Skills](https://www.tofugu.com/reviews/quartet-vol1/)

+Genki and quartet are not free as you have to purchase them

 ### Online Japanese Dictionaries
 [JPDB](https://jpdb.io/)